keatonflake/FlakeProReadMeGen/README.md

 ## Installation
 To run using Node: git clone repository, use "npm init" to download package.json
 ## Usage
-Answer prompts to create a well documented README.md file for your project.
+Answer prompts to create a well documented README file for your project.

-<p align=center>Made by Keaton Flake</p>